Aster Place Supportive Housing

 Visit the following websites to learn more about the mandates of the five non-profit organization and for information regarding applications:

 - Turning Point Recovery Society

-Cadence (5540 Hollybridge Way) is a 15 unit affordable rental housing building run by Atira Women’s Resource Society for lone-parent female led families.
-Supportive programming and access to spaces in the adjacent Willow Early Care and Learning Centre.
+Cadence at 5540 Hollybridge Way is a 15 unit affordable rental housing building run by Atira Women’s Resource Society for lone-parent female led families.
+Supportive programming and access to spaces are provided in the adjacent Willow Early Care and Learning Centre.